rails-inspire-django/django-turbo-helper/doc/source/main.rst

   TurboFrame("msg").template("msg.html", {"msg": "hello"}).render()

 You can also return an *HTTPResponse* subclass.
-The content type *text/html; turbo-stream;* will be added to the response:
+The content type *text/html; turbo-stream;* will be added to turbo stream responses.

 .. code-block:: python